Click the link to jump to the section you are interested in.

 Connecticut General Statutes: Chapter 379 - Dentistry

-Dental Hygiene Practice Act Dental Assistants New Legislation
+Dental Hygiene Practice Act Dental Assistants 2017 Legislation

 Connecticut General Statues: Chapter 379a - Dental Hygienists